nrfconnect/sdk-nrf/doc/nrf/libraries/others/event_manager.rst

 Event Manager provides tracing hooks that you can use at run time to get information about Event Manager initialization, event submission, and event execution.
 The hooks are provided as weak functions.
-You can override them for interacting with custom profiler or for other purposes.
+You can override them for interacting with a custom profiler or for other purposes.

 The following weak functions are provided by Event Manager as hooks: